Lemuel Wilmarth: Artistic career

 Among his best known paintings are The Pick of the Orchard, Ingratitude, Left in Charge and Sunny Italy.
 On Guard is one of two known versions of this scene; Wilmarth gave the other, Left in Charge, to the National Academy of Design.
 Images of some of his works can be viewed at the External links listed below.
-He taught many art students, including Thomas Pollock Anshutz, James Carroll Beckwith, William Merritt Chase, Frederick Stuart Church, Louise Cox, Xantippe Saunders, and Abbott Handerson Thayer.
+He taught many art students, including Thomas Pollock Anshutz, James Carroll Beckwith, William Merritt Chase, Frederick Stuart Church, Louise Cox, Xantippe Saunders, Abbott Handerson Thayer, Harry Chase and Robert Koehler.
 He was a great influence to his grand-niece Alice Wilmarth Busing, a painter proficient in oils, pastels, and watercolor.

 Wilmarth began his teaching career in New York in 1867 at the Brooklyn Academy of Design.
 In 1870, he was asked to head the Schools of the National Academy of Design.
 As the first Professor of Art and Director of the academy schools, Wilmarth was crucial to the development of a structured curriculum at the academy.
 Open to progressive ideas, he worked for a women's life class.

 In May 1871 he was elected "associate" to the National Academy of Design in New York.
 That same month he was offered the job of Professor of Art at Yale University, but he chose to remain at the National Academy of Design.
 In May 1873 he was elected "academician" to the National Academy of Design.
 An associate was required to present to the academy within a year his own 25" by 30" portrait in oil colors, and an academician a specimen of his Art.
 These were to be preserved in the gallery of the academy, and to be the property of the National Academy of Design.